TheSadError/moon/README.md

 # Mr. moon
 Mr. moon is hacking tool for cracking &amp; attacking.
 Incluedes dangerous tools in it.
 I am not responsible any of actions you did with this tool.
-Dont forget to star project after use it.
+Dont forget to star project after use it. **Mr. Moon is updateing day by day.
+For get notfications watch my project and star it :>**

 ## Tools
 ```js